-The MAXBURSTSIZE field limits the maximum number of beats sent out by the DMAC on the bus interface for a burst request.
+The MAXBURSTLEN field limits the maximum number of beats sent out by the DMAC on the bus interface for a burst request.
 This setting can be used to adjust the bus utilization during the command and also creates arbitration points when multiple channels try to access the bus concurrently.
-The DMAC selects the largest burst possible to reduce the number of address requests on the bus, but this can be limited in case the bandwidth or latency requirements require adjustments from software.
-Burst behavior is also affected by the type of transfer.

-Based on these settings one example DMA command consists of XSIZE number of TRANSIZEbased data elements.
-This command can be split into several blocks defined by TRIGINBLKSIZE which can also be split into multiple bursts limited by the MAXBURSTSIZE.
-The following example shows how the XSIZE=20, TRIGINBLKSIZE=7 and MAXBURST=3 settings affect the command execution.
+Based on these settings one example DMA command consists of XSIZE number of TRANSIZE-based data elements.
+This command can be split into several blocks defined by TRIGINBLKSIZE which can also be split into multiple bursts limited by the MAXBURSTLEN.
+The following example shows how the XSIZE=20, TRIGINBLKSIZE=7 and MAXBURSTLEN=3 settings affect the command execution.
 Trigger blocks and bursts are only defined to have a maximum size so the DMA command may send smaller trigger blocks and bursts as it is seen in the figure.

-Figure 6-1: Using different sizes in a command
+Table 6-1: Using different sizes in a command